CyB3RC0nN0R/event-bus/README.md

 Make sure that you **do not** both declare a parameter and specify the event type in the annotation, as this would be ambiguous.

+## Listener-Level Properties

+When defining a dedicated event listener that, for example, performs pre- or post-processing, all event handlers will probably have the same non-standard priority.
+Instead of defining that priority for each handler, it can be defined at the listener level by annotating the listener itself.

+The same applies to polymorphism.

 ## Event Consumption

 In some cases it might be useful to stop the propagation of an event.